THallerJ/actions-test/README.md

-# Guitar Tabs
+# Tab Machine

 ## Description

-[Guitar Tabs](https://guitar-tab-site.vercel.app/) is a CRUD app that allows users to create guitar tablature (an alternative to sheet music for guitarists).
+[Tab Machine](https://tab-machine.vercel.app) is a CRUD app that allows users to create guitar tablature (an alternative to sheet music for guitarists).

 ## Development